Sit to Support Kids & Nature

 - How long will I sit for?
 People have sat anywhere from 1- 24 hours.
 It’s totally up to you.

 - When will I sit?
-The official sit date for Sit-a-thon 2022 is June 19th.
+The official sit date for Sit-a-thon 2023 is June 18th.
 We’ll be providing lots of fundraising support and encouragement leading up to that date and it’s a fun way to feel part of a larger community.
 But you’re welcome to sit anytime in June.

 - Who will be sitting?
 While a sit spot is typically a solitary and quiet experience, we still can get a lot out of sitting in nature and observing as a group.
-Families and groups are welcome to Sit and support together!
+Families and groups are welcome to sit and support together!

 2. Create your fundraising page.

-Create your fundraising page on CanadaHelps OR Facebook.
+Create your fundraising page on CanadaHelps.

 If you’d prefer, click here to sign up and get instructions straight to your inbox.